lukacupic/Classification-of-Musical-Instruments/README.md

 # Classification-of-Musical-Instruments
 A machine learning model written in Python, trained on instrument data, and converted to TensorFlow Lite.
-The generated model (~2.3 MB in size) is used in the Android application to offer instrument classification in real-time.
+The generated model (~2.3 MB in size) is used in the Android application to alllow instrument classification in real-time.

 Master's Thesis at FER, University of Zagreb, 2020.